 Level 3-Unobservable inputs to the valuation methodology that are supported by little or no market activity and that are significant to the measurement of the fair value of the assets or liabilities.
 Level 3 assets and liabilities include those whose fair value measurements are determined using pricing models, discounted cash flow methodologies or similar valuation techniques, as well as significant management judgment or estimation.

-We did not hold any Level 3 assets or liabilities as of March 31, 2013.
+We did not hold any Level 3 assets or liabilities as of June 30, 2013 or December 31, 2012.

 Non-Recurring Fair Value Measurements